sembekov/event-management-system/README.md

 # Event Manager
-This is a web-based project called Event Management System.
+This is a web-based project called Event Manager.
 It allows users to view upcoming events, register for events, and manage their own profile.

 ## Dependencies
 * Java 21